opentensor/developer-docs/docs/learn/coldkeys-and-hotkeys.md

 ---
-title: "Working with Keys"
+title: "Coldkeys and Hotkeys"
 ---

-# Working with Keys
+import ThemedImage from '@theme/ThemedImage';
+import useBaseUrl from '@docusaurus/useBaseUrl';

+# Coldkeys and Hotkeys

 The Bittensor wallet holds the core ownership of the assets on the Bittensor network.
 It is the identity technology underlying all the operations in the Bittensor network.
 This section describes the concepts of Bittensor wallet keys.
 For a step-by-step guide on how to create a Bittensor wallet and manage your keys, see [Create Wallet](../getting-started/wallets.md).

 ## Coldkey and hotkey

 A Bittensor wallet consists of a **coldkey** and a **hotkey**.
-The coldkey and hotkey are responsible for different operations in the Bittensor ecosystem.
+The coldkey and hotkey are used for different operations in the Bittensor ecosystem.
 These two keys are logically connected via the Bittensor API.

 ### Coldkey